imprathamraj/Product-Management-Application-Updated/README.md

 # Product-Management-Application-Updated
+Product Management Application (Updated)
-Used PostgreSQL database instead of manually creating a new Product object.
-The final version will be built using the Spring Boot framework.
+This is an enhanced version of the Product Management Application, integrating a PostgreSQL database instead of manually creating product objects.
+The application allows adding, retrieving, and managing products efficiently.
+The final version will incorporate the Spring Boot framework for better scalability and maintainability.

 Old repository link - "https://github.com/imprathamraj/Product-Management-Application"